TN 138 (12-24)

 E. Procedure — Foreign adoption

-1. Immigrant Classification Code of IR3/IH-3 or IR2
+1. Immigrant Classification Code of IR2, IR3/IH-3, or IR7

 2. Immigrant Classification Code of IR-4/IH-4

-The issuance of documents showing the IR-4/IH-4 status is not evidence alone that the child was fuly and finally adopted in the foreign country.
+The issuance of documents showing the IR-4/IH-4 status is not evidence alone that the child was fully and finally adopted in the foreign country.
 For those children admitted to the U.S. with an IR-4/IH-4 visa, additional development or documentation is needed.
 If the adoption was completed after entry into the United States, follow U.S. adoption policy.
 For adoptions finalized abroad, follow the foreign adoption policy.

 If there is no available evidence which raises questions about the validity of either the child’s adoption decree or immigrant visa, we may accept that the adoption is valid in the foreign country in which it took place if we obtain the original foreign adoption papers plus evidence of one of the following:

-• A Certificate of Citizenship issued by the DHS, USCIS, or
+• A Certificate of Citizenship issued by the DHS, USCIS; or

-• A Certificate of Naturalization issued by DHS, USCIS, or
+• A Certificate of Naturalization issued by DHS, USCIS; or

-• A valid United States passport, or
+• A valid United States passport; or

 Submit the case to the Office of the General Counsel (OGC) for a precedent opinion on the validity of the foreign adoption if: